melizalab/django-neurobank/README.md

 3. Run `python manage.py migrate` to create the database tables.

-# edit below

-4. Start the development server and visit http://127.0.0.1:8000/admin/neurobank/ to create birds, events, etc. (you'll need the Admin app enabled).
+4. Start the development server and point your browser to http://127.0.0.1:8000/neurobank/ to view records and inspect the API.

-5. Visit http://127.0.0.1:8000/neurobank/ to use views.